IBMTechSales/liberty-enterprise-deployment-labs/1030-Value-of-Liberty-dynamic-routing/README.md

         /home/techzone/liberty_admin_pot/lab-scripts/setupDynamicRouting.sh

-    Once the command is completed, the pug-in configuration files are  created and configured for the IHS server.
+    Once the command is completed, the plug-in configuration files are  created and configured for the IHS server.

     ![Text Description automatically
  generated](./images/media/new-image004.png)